Skip to main content

 Returns:

-True if the value is contained in the array, False otherwise.
+True if the value is found in any position in the array, False otherwise.

 __len__